-The Ohio Department of Education, in collaboration with the Ohio Department of Higher Education, calculated state baseline levels using current performance level data, when available, and simulated data based on the Perkins V concentrator definition for each core indicator of performance.
+ODEW, in collaboration with the ODHE, calculated state baseline levels using current performance level data, when available, and simulated data based on the Perkins V concentrator definition for each core indicator of performance.
 Baseline levels, along with growth targets, then were shared with the data and accountability working group and the postsecondary Perkins fall meeting participants to gain consensus prior to disseminating for public comment.

-D.4 Provide a written response to the comments regarding State determined performance levels received during the public comment period pursuant to section 113(b)(3)(B) of Perkins V. (Section 113(b)(3)(B)(iii) of Perkins V).
+7. Provide a written response to the comments regarding State determined performance levels received during the public comment period pursuant to section 113(b)(3)(B) of Perkins V. (Section 113(b)(3)(B)(iii) of Perkins V).